-- 3.15.1 Race Organisers shall display, at their cost, at least two IAAF boards (or banners) in the finish area within the final 100 metres and/or prominently display the IAAF Road Race Label logo on the finish gantry in the layout supplied by the IAAF HQ. - 3.15.2 Race Organisers shall include the relevant IAAF Road Race Label logo on all printed material (i.e. brochures, leaflets, official programme, start lists, results, website).
+- 3.15.1 Race Organisers shall display, at their cost, at least two IAAF boards (or banners) in the finish area within the final 100 metres and/or prominently display the IAAF Road Race Label logo on the finish gantry in the layout supplied by the IAAF HQ. - 3.15.2 The IAAF Road Race Label logo shall be prominently displayed on the homepage of race website. - 3.15.3 Race Organisers shall include the relevant IAAF Road Race Label logo on all printed material (i.e. brochures, leaflets, official programme, start lists, results).
 Logo artwork is to be provided by the IAAF.